-She started a company called THE OCCASIONAL WIFE, to help busy people organize their lives.
+Kay Morrison is a funky gal in New Orleans.
+She started a company called The Occasional Wife, to help busy people de-clutter their lives.

-That said ? , going to New Orleans to meet Kay Morrison was inspirational.
+That said ? , going to New Orleans to meet Kay Morrison and learn about how to de-clutter your life was inspirational.

-Plus the houses she helps de-clutter were absolutely gorgeous (and, um, not actually very cluttered!).
+Kay’s funny, kind, smart, sassy, and very energetic.
+Plus the houses she helps organize were absolutely gorgeous (and, um, not actually very cluttered!).

 #1 Attitude is everything